jwarz/quarto_journal_template/README.md

 This repo is just for testing purposes

-* Test: workflow in each branch
+* Test: workflow in one branch